Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Background and Related Work

 \section{Background and Related Work}

 \textbf{\textit{Telegram.}} Telegram, started in 2013, is a messaging platform ~\cite{baumgartner2020pushshift} with 700 million monthly users~\cite{Singh2022} as of June 2022.
 Similar to WhatsApp and Facebook Messenger, users on Telegram can share messages, images, and videos.
-However, in addition to private conversations, Telegram users can create one-to-many public channels (where only channel creators and administrators can post content) to which other users can subscribe~\cite{la2021uncovering}.
+However, in addition to private conversations, Telegram users can create one-to-many public channels (where only channel creators and administrators can post content) to which other users can subscribe.
 Within this work, we focus on these administrator-run channels.

 With a free-speech ethos, Telegram is a platform where extremist content, misinformation, and propaganda can thrive~\cite{walther2021us}.
-Both H{\"o}hn et~al.\ and Baumgartner et~al.\, for instance, develop public datasets for analyzing the spread of misinformation on Telegram ~\cite{hohn2022belelect,baumgartner2020pushshift}.
-Urman and Katz examine far-right Telegram networks~\cite{urman2022they}.
-Following the ban of many Russian news outlets throughout Europe, many of these same outlets have turned to Telegram to spread their content, with Russia Today and Sputnik News even having pages dedicated to showing users how to download Telegram and access their pages~\cite{bovet2022organization, Bergengruen2022}.
+Both~\citet{hohn2022belelect} and~\citet{baumgartner2020pushshift}, for instance, develop public datasets for specifically analyzing the spread of misinformation on Telegram.~\citet{urman2022they} similarly examine far-right Telegram networks.
+Following the ban of many Russian news outlets throughout Europe, several Russian outlets have as a result turned to Telegram to spread their content, with Russia Today and Sputnik News even having pages dedicated to showing users how to download Telegram~\cite{bovet2022organization, Bergengruen2022}.

-\textbf{\textit{Types of Unreliable Information.}} Unreliable information can take the form of \textit{misinformation}, \textit{disinformation}, and \textit{propaganda}, among others~\cite{jack2017lexicon}. \textit{Misinformation} is any information that is false or inaccurate regardless of the intention of the author. \textit{Disinformation}, in contrast, is false and inaccurate information spread with the express and deliberate purpose to mislead~\cite{jack2017lexicon}.
+\textbf{\textit{Types of Unreliable Information.}} Unreliable information can take the form of \textit{misinformation}, \textit{disinformation}, and \textit{propaganda}, among other types~\cite{jack2017lexicon}. \textit{Misinformation} is any information that is false or inaccurate regardless of the intention of the author. \textit{Disinformation}, in contrast, is false and inaccurate information spread with the express and deliberate purpose to mislead~\cite{jack2017lexicon}.
 Similar to disinformation, \textit{propaganda} refers to ``deliberate, systematic information campaigns, usually conducted through mass media forms'' regardless of whether the information is true or false ~\cite{jack2017lexicon}.
-Within this work, we do not make distinctions between different types of topics flowing from Russian propaganda outlets, instead focusing on their overall use of Telegram and their relationships with one another.
+Within this work, we do not make distinctions between different types of information flowing from Russian propaganda outlets, instead focusing on their overall use of Telegram and their relationships with one another.